 ©Anna-Artmade/Shutterstock.com

 Despite this continual growth, horns won’t usually grow back if they break off.
-If the horn is broken off the skull, it may even expose the sinus cavity.
-This needs to be covered until the bone grows back to prevent further injury and infection.
+If the horn is broken off the skull, it may even expose the sinus cavity, and if this happens, then the goat will need immediate veterinary attention.

 5. Goat Horns Help Regulate Body Temperature

 Strangely enough, goat horns actually help regulate a goat’s body temperature.
+Goat horns can aid in thermoregulation to some extent by dissipating heat.
 The blood vessels in the horns carry blood from the body close to the keratin sheath, where it loses heat.
 Then the cooled blood returns to the body.
 It’s nature’s all-natural air conditioning for goats.
 Without this process, they struggle to stay cool.

 Many goats are dehorned for safety reasons either as kids or as adults.